Multi-antenna Interference Management for Coded Caching: Multicast Beamforming for Coded Caching

+where both sides of the inequality constraint are convex functions (quadratic or quadratic-over-linear) with respect to the optimization variables.
+In order to make it convex, the R.H.S of~\eqref{eq:sinr_constraint_before_sca} is linearly approximated (lower bounded) as

-where $\bar{\M{w}}_{k,i}$ and $\bar{\gamma}_1^1$ denote the fixed values (points of approximation) for the corresponding variables from the previous iteration.
+where $\mathbb{R}(\cdot)$ is the real part of the complex valued argument, $\bar{\M{w}}_{k,i}$ and $\bar{\gamma}_1^1$ denote the fixed values (points of approximation) for the corresponding variables from the previous iteration.
 Using~\eqref{eq:sca} and reformulating the objective in the epigraph form, the approximated problem is written as

 This is a convex problem that can be readily solved using existing convex solvers.
 However, the logarithmic functions require further approximations to be able to apply the convention of convex programming algorithms.
 Problem~\eqref{prob:equal_rate_approx} can be equally formulated as computationally efficient second order cone problem (SOCP).
 To this end, we note that the sum rate constraint can be bounded as